raspberrypilearning/retraining-model/en/step_6.md

 --- /task ---

 Remember how long all that training took?
-You don't want to wait through that every time you want to test an image, so you need to stop using the 'Run all' option.
+You don't want to wait through that every time you want to test an image, so you need to stop using the `Run all` option.
 Instead, you click the ▶ button that appears to the left of the cell to run only the contents of that cell.

 ![The call to predict_image in a cell, with the ▶ button visible to the left of it.](images/run_cell.png)